ZNLP/SOTA-MT/README.md

 # Architecture Design

-Architecture Exploration starting from Transformer with similar scale of network parameters.
-We use the dataset WMT14 en-de and detokenized case-sensitive BLEU for comparison.
+We report architecture exploration starting from Transformer with similar scale of network parameters.
+We use the widely used dataset WMT14 en-de and detokenized case-sensitive BLEU for comparison.

 | Architecture            | WMT14 en-de | BLEU-tool   |
 | ----------------------- | ----------- | ----------- |